Why Smoke From Wildfires Is So Dangerous—Even Miles Away and Weeks Later

 Air pollution has been linked to real health risks

-Earlier this year, a review in Science of the Total Environment concluded that exposure to wildfire smoke or particulate matter was associated with an increased risk of asthma, chronic obstructive pulmonary disease (COPD), bronchitis, and pneumonia.
+A review in Science of the Total Environment concluded that exposure to wildfire smoke or particulate matter was associated with an increased risk of asthma, chronic obstructive pulmonary disease (COPD), bronchitis, and pneumonia.
 It was also linked to early death.
 (The study looked for a connection between smoke exposure and cardiovascular problems, as well, but results were inconclusive.)

 Of course, there are the immediate effects of breathing in smoke and soot, especially if you're close to the fire itself and the smoke is especially thick.
 Smoke inhalation symptoms can include a cough, shortness of breath, injury to the throat and lungs, and, in extreme cases, can cause oxygen to be cut off from the heart—which could be fatal.